Mapping Regional Disparities in Discounted Grocery Products: Results

-When projecting the validated bipartite structure onto the store layer, we identify three well-defined communities (modularity $Q = 0.49$).
+When projecting the validated bipartite structure onto the store layer, we identify three well-defined communities (modularity $Q = 0.49$, indicating strong internal connectivity within clusters compared to random connections).
 These clusters correspond closely to the three phases previously revealed as part of our purely spatial analysis: Metropolitan Areas, Capital Region, and Countryside (See Figure \ref{fig_2}\textbf{b}).
 Notably, the Metropolitan Areas cluster extends beyond Copenhagen, encompassing cities such as Odense and Aarhus \cite{marin_scalar_2024}, while the Capital Region cluster reflects the Finger Plan \cite{knowles_transit_2012}, with urban development radiating from central Copenhagen along five suburban ‘fingers’ separated by green wedges.
-These communities are robust and emerge from two different community detection methods, Louvain and Infomap \cite{blondel_fast_2008, rosvall_maps_2008} (Adjusted Rand Index $ARI = 0.82$, $p < 0.001$).
+These communities are robust and emerge from two different community detection methods, Louvain and Infomap \cite{blondel_fast_2008, rosvall_maps_2008} (Adjusted Rand Index $ARI = 0.82$, $p < 0.001$, See Methods for further details).
 We incorporate distance weights into the store–store network and apply percolation analysis \cite{arcaute_cities_2016} to identify the hierarchical connectivity structure of this network.
 This percolation profile captures how densely connected store clusters emerge as we vary the distance threshold parameter.
-Notably, this distance-weighted percolation profile again closely mirrors that of our purely spatial percolation analysis, indicating that spatial proximity information is inherently encoded within the product-based similarity network (See Figure \ref{fig_2}\textbf{c}).
-Collectively, this convergence reveals that spatial proximity and product on sale similarity offer complementary perspectives on the same underlying organizational principle: stores operating within similar geographical contexts face comparable market demands and operational constraints, which in turn generate convergent promotional strategies that reflect shared supply chain challenges and consumer preference patterns \cite{fox_consumer_2004,lee_we_2025,seto_hidden_2016}.
+Notably, this distance-weighted percolation profile closely mirrors that of our purely spatial percolation analysis, indicating that spatial proximity information is inherently encoded within the product-based similarity network (See Figure \ref{fig_2}\textbf{c}).
+Collectively, the convergence reveals that a) spatial proximity and b) product on sale similarity offer complementary perspectives on the same underlying organizational principle: stores that operate within similar geographical contexts face comparable market demands and operational constraints.
+These, in turn, generate convergent promotional patterns.
+The convergence also highlights potential shared inefficiencies that point to a sharp contrast between rural and urban supply-demand dynamics, and reflecting shared supply chain challenges and consumer preference behaviors \cite{fox_consumer_2004,lee_we_2025,seto_hidden_2016}.
+For instance, the consistent discounting of meat in rural areas versus convenience foods in the capital reflect distinct local inefficiencies.
+These disparities suggest that a path to sustainable waste reduction can lie in shifting from reactive uniform discounting to proactive, region-specific inventory adjustments \cite{halloran_addressing_2014}.
 As in the preceding section, we perform a sensitivity analysis on the bipartite network weights, as detailed in Supplementary Materials, Section 4, which further underscores the robustness of our results.